OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

     Since OpenNebula 5.10, all required Ruby gems are packaged and installed into a dedicated directory ``/usr/share/one/gems-dist/`` symlinked to ``/usr/share/one/gems/``.
 Check the details in :ref:`Front-end Installation <ruby_runtime>`.

     If the symlinked location is preserved, the shipped Ruby gems are used exclusively.
-It might be necessary to force the Ruby running inside the web server to use the dedicated locations by configuring the ``GEMS_HOME`` and ``GEMS_PATH`` environment variables, for example by putting following settings into your Apache configuration:
+It might be necessary to force the Ruby running inside the web server to use the dedicated locations by configuring the ``GEMS_HOME`` and ``GEMS_PATH`` environment variables, for example by putting the following settings into your Apache configuration:

     .. code-block:: apache

         SetEnv GEM_PATH /usr/share/one/gems/
         SetEnv GEM_HOME /usr/share/one/gems/

 `Phusion Passenger <https://www.phusionpassenger.com/>`__ is a module for the `Apache <http://httpd.apache.org/>`__ and `Nginx <http://nginx.org/en/>`__ web servers that runs Ruby Rack applications.
-This can be used to run the Sunstone server and will manage all its life cycle.
-If you are already using one of these servers or, just feel comfortable with one of them, we encourage you to use this method.
-This kind of deployment adds better concurrency and let us add a https endpoint.
+This can be used to run the Sunstone server and will manage its whole life cycle.
+If you are already using one of these servers or if you feel comfortable with one of them, we encourage you to use this method.
+This kind of deployment adds better concurrency and lets us add a https endpoint.

 .. note::